alihinnawe/alihinnawe/README.md

 ## Introduction

-Welcome to my Full Stack Web Developer portfolio!
-I'm [Your Name], a passionate and experienced developer with expertise in both front-end and back-end technologies.
-This portfolio showcases my skills, projects, and achievements in the world of web development.
+Welcome to my aspiring Full Stack Web Developer portfolio!
+I'm Ali Hinnawe, an enthusiastic and dedicated beginner venturing into the world of web development.
+My journey is fueled by a passion for creating impactful web applications and a genuine curiosity to explore both front-end and back-end technologies.

 ## Table of Contents